ddavid37/ddavid37/README.md

 ## 🔍 Interests

-- Software Development
 - Data Science
+- Artificial Inteligence
-- International Affairs
+- Finance

 ## 🌱 Current Endeavors

 I'm currently immersed in my computer science studies at Columbia University, delving into various aspects of software engineering and data analysis.
 Always eager to learn and grow, I'm actively seeking opportunities to deepen my understanding and apply my skills in real-world scenarios.